Accidental Death and Dismemberment (AD&D) Insurance

 For example, term life insurance won’t cost much more than AD&D insurance for people who are young and healthy.

 Another option is disability insurance.
-You may be able to obtain disability insurance at a low rate through your employer.
+You may be able to obtain disability insurance that provides all the coverage an AD&D policy does at a lower rate through your employer.

 - Huddleston, C. (2020, May 19).
 What To Know About AD&D Insurance.
 Retrieved from https://www.forbes.com/advisor/life-insurance/accidental-death-and-dismemberment-insurance/